 postgraduate Research Students who are charged either full or part-time to UKRI projects;

-All Directly Incurred staff working less than 100% of their time on one Federal Agency award must complete either a timesheet or an effort statement (plan confirmation report).
+From 1st August 2019, all Directly Incurred staff working less than 100% of their time on one Federal Agency award must complete a comprehensive timesheet.

 We would recommend that all staff charged to a Federal Agency award complete a comprehensive timesheet for audit purposes.